isomerpages/moe-sshideasfestival/index.md

       image: /images/Ideas_Festival_AI_METAVERSE_Thumbnail.jpg
       alt: Image alt text
       description: How do HSS insights help us better understand the society we live in today?
-Watch our experts break down the big ideas and challenges in fun, bite-sized videos!
+Watch our experts break down the big ideas and concepts in fun, bite-sized videos!
   - infobar:
       title: Gathering the best minds & insights in HSS